alex02/custom-fields-snapshots/readme.txt

 Yes, the plugin supports WordPress Multisite installations, allowing you to manage ACF data across all network sites.

+= Will the plugin slow down my site? =

+No, the plugin is designed to be lightweight.
+It does not load any code on the front end of your site.
+In the admin area, it only loads the bare minimum code needed for functionality.
+Additional code is activated only when required, such as on the Export or Import pages or during the import process.

 == Screenshots ==

 1. Export interface - Select field groups, post types, taxonomies, options, users, user roles and/or comments to export